javier-lazaro/SimplyQRL/README.md

 * **Classical agents** use standard multilayer perceptrons (MLPs) as actor-critic or Q-networks.
 * **Hybrid agents** swap in PQCs, where classical data is embedded onto quantum states, processed through parameterized layers, and measured to produce outputs.

-The library builds on CleanRL's robust algorithm implementations, ensuring that comparisons between classical and quantum agents are fair and systematic.
+The library builds on CleanRL's robust algorithm implementations and relies on **Gymnasium** environments for interaction, ensuring that comparisons between classical and quantum agents are fair, systematic, and compatible with common RL benchmarks.

 ## Supported Algorithms